1 x Rolled Pork (Leg or Lion)

 Rub the roast with 1 tablespoon of vegetable oil and half to one a tablespoon of salt ( to your liking), ensuring the oil and salt penetrate the scores.

 Place the roast on a trivet inside your camp oven with high heat coals, around 250 degrees with more coals on top and less on the bottom.
-Spread top coals to outer edge of lid after 20 minutes of cooking to stop the middle of the rind from burning.
-Cook at high heat for a further 10 to 20 minutes and check to make sure you rind is crackling up nicely.
+Spread top coals to the outer edge of the lid after 20 minutes of cooking to stop the middle of the rind from burning.
+Cook at high heat for a further 10 to 20 minutes.
+Then check to make sure your rind is crackling up nicely.

 Once crackle has crisped, back off coals to medium heat coals of around 180 degrees and cook for 35 – 40 minutes per kg, depending on how well you like your roast cooked.